• Home

 The Football Federation Australia Cup is Australia’s national knockout Cup football competition.
 Since its inception in 2014 Brisbane Strikers has enjoyed some memorable moments in the FFA Cup.

 Qualifying through the Brisbane zone for the national Round of 32 in 2014 the Strikers featured in a piece of Australian football history when its tie against Newcastle based club Broadmeadow Magic became the first live televised game of the new Cup competition.
 The Strikers won the game 2–1 but were eliminated in the Round of 16 after a 1–0 away loss to Adelaide City FC.
+Once again the Strikers made it to the national stage of the FFA Cup in 2015 when the qualified for the Round of 32 from the Brisbane zone.
+However they suffered a heartbreaking 4–3 extra time defeat to Hume City FC.

 The 2016 FFA Cup saw Brisbane Strikers qualify for the third successive time, this time drawing Darwin side Shamrock Rovers/Darwin FC in the Round of 32.
 On 27 July 2016, the Strikers ran out 6–0 winners over Rovers Darwin in front of 1358 people at Darwin Football Stadium.
 In the Round of 16, the Strikers drew A-League side Melbourne City FC.
 In front of 3571 people at a rain-soaked Perry Park, the Strikers’ biggest crowd since their exit from the NSL, two Bruno Fornaroli penalties saw the A-League side progress, despite the Strikers taking the lead through Greig Henslee.
 The match also marked Tim Cahill‘s first game since arriving back in Australia, joining Melbourne City.